sdras/gsap-player/README.md

 ## Usage

-The simplest possible use is loading the gsap-player.css in the head and the gsap-player.js before the closing body tag and implementing:
+The simplest possible use is loading gsap-player.js before the closing body tag (you do not need the CSS file) and implementing:

 ```gsapPlayer({ playerTL: yourtimelinehere });```